Cosmological constraints on Brans-Dicke theory

-\paragraph{Implications for modified gravity} Regardless the simplicity of this model, our constraints are more generally valid as the BDT can be considered an approximation to the most general scalar-tensor theory~\cite{Horndeski1974,DeffayetGaoSteer2011}, above some length scale $\ells$.
+\paragraph{Implications for modified gravity} Regardless of the simplicity of this model, our constraints are more generally valid as the BDT can be considered an approximation to Horndeski theory, the most general second order scalar-tensor theory~\cite{Horndeski1974,DeffayetGaoSteer2011}, above some very large length scale $\ells$.
 The gravitational action is $S[g,\psi] = \frac{1}{16\pi G}\int d^4x \sqrt{-g} \sum_{I=0}^3 L^{(I)}$ where $\psi$ is by convention dimensionless and $L^{(I)}$ are given by